Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Results and Discussion

 \subsubsection{single atom dynamics}

-In Fig.~(\ref{fig:H-extB}) we look at the dynamics of a single \ce{H} atom with the initial magnetic moment oriented along the {\rm z}-axis.\\ In the absence of spin-orbit interaction, the spin continuity equation (\ref{Eq:spincont}) can be simplified further given that the effect of the spin currents is negligible in a single isolated atom.
-The exchange-correlation magnetic field for a spin-polarized hydrogen atom sums up to the applied external magnetic field ($B=1$ is in atomic units and corresponds to $0.5$ Ha of Zeeman energy).
-The equation reduces to Eq.~(\ref{Eq:GMT}), but now the magnetization field ${\bf m}({\bf r},t)$ is completely uniform throughout the simulation box.
+We start with a simple case, the real-time TDDFT dynamics of a single \ce{H} atom under the influence of an external magnetic field.
+Without loss of generality we set the initial magnetic moment oriented along the {\rm z}-axis while changing the orientation of the magnetic field.
+To analyze our simulation results we can derive the expected spin dynamics.
+In the absence of spin-orbit interaction, the spin continuity equation, Eq.~(\ref{eq:spincont}), can be simplified further given that the effect of the spin currents is negligible in a single isolated atom.
+The \ac{XC} magnetic field for a spin polarized hydrogen atom sums up to the applied external magnetic field (\(B = 1\) is in atomic units and corresponds to \(0.5~\mathrm{Ha}\) of Zeeman energy).
+The equation reduces to Eq.~(\ref{eq:GMT}), but now the magnetization field \({\bf m}({\bf r},t)\) is completely uniform throughout the simulation box.
 We can then write